It’s time for scientists and bioethicists to establish a Embryonic Stem Cell Truth and Reconciliation Commission.

-Isn’t it about time to establish a Stem Cell Truth and Reconciliation Commission?
-To get government funding so that they could play God with human embryos, scientists and bioethicists barnstormed, fibbed, exaggerated, hyped, and caricatured.
+It all seems so long ago now.
+But from 2002 to 2008 they barnstormed, fibbed, exaggerated, hyped, and caricatured to get government funding so that they could play God with human embryos.
 It was a brutal battle in which truth came second.
 “People need a fairy tale,” said Ronald D.G.
-McKay, another leading stem cell scientist.
+McKay, a leading stem cell scientist, in 2004.

-Foes of embryo research were called troglodytes and religious fundamentalists.
+Foes of embryo research were called troglodytes and religious fundamentalists; they were frauds waging war on genuine science.
 Their scientific credentials were questioned.
 They were accused of being callous and indifferent to the suffering of patients with chronic illness.

 Michael Cook is editor of MercatorNet.